aeyshubh/push-showrunners-framework/README.md

 ## Showrunner Channels

-- To subscribe to channels, please visit our [Alpha dApp](https://app.epns.io)
+- To subscribe to channels, please visit our [Push dApp](https://app.epns.io)
-- Currently notifications can be recieved through our [Google Play Alpha App](https://play.google.com/store/apps/details?id=io.epns.epns)
+- Currently notifications can be recieved through our [Google Play Push App](https://play.google.com/store/apps/details?id=io.epns.epns) and [Apple Push App](https://apps.apple.com/us/app/push-epns/id1528614910)
-- The alpha protocol and product are working and are in ropsten network
-- **Have an idea for protocol or product?** Awesome! get in touch by joining our [Telegram Group](https://t.me/epnsproject) or following us on [Twitter](https://twitter.com/epnsproject)
+- **Have an idea for protocol or product?** Awesome! get in touch by joining our [Discord Server](https://discord.gg/pushprotocol) or following us on [Twitter](https://twitter.com/pushprotocol)

 ---